-"water, river".
-Douglas was originally a place name (for example, a tributary of the River Clyde), which then became a Scottish clan name (belonging to a powerful line of Scottish earls).
+"grey, green").
+Douglas was originally a place name (for example, a tributary of the River Clyde), which then became a Scottish clan name borne by a powerful line of earls.
 It has been used as a given name since the 16th century.

-EPONA f Celtic Mythology
+EPONA f Gaulish Mythology

 Derived from Gaulish epos

 .
 This was the name of the Celtic goddess of horses.

-ERIK m Swedish, Norwegian, Danish, Finnish, Czech, Slovak, Slovene, Croatian, Hungarian, German, Dutch, English
+ERIK m Swedish, Norwegian, Danish, Finnish, Estonian, Czech, Slovak, Slovene, Croatian, Hungarian, German, Dutch, English

 Scandinavian form of ERIC